 Allocation Process and Projects

-To get a full-fledged project allocated to you, you need to apply for an allocation using the
+To get a standard project allocated to you, you need to apply for an allocation using the

 Allocations | New Request-form available from your Nectar dashboard.
 Once approved you will be informed by email and you will be the project manager of your new project.

-In your request you need to specify the cloud resources that you intend to use.
-If you’re not perfectly sure just yet, then that’s all right.
+For large requests or requests for advanced or scarce resources, you will be expected to provide a technical justification.
+If you’re not completely sure just yet, then that’s okay.
 You will be able to request amendments to your project.
-We’ll describe that below.
+We will describe the amendment process below.

-More info can be found in the section Allocations in our knowledge base, including our current Research Cloud National Allocation Scheme (RC-NAS) Policy
+More information can be found in the Allocations section of our knowledge base.
+This includes the current Research Cloud National Allocation Scheme (RC-NAS) Policy.

 Allocation requester and project manager